nseftor/pred-risk/pred-risk.md

 identified as being at risk by our model.

-True Negatives (TN): prediction = No and actual = No. These students were accurately identified ass being not at risk by our model.
+True Negatives (TN): prediction = No and actual = No. These students were accurately identified as being not at risk by our model.

 Two combinations describe students who were not classified accurately: